tanveer-gkmit/accipere-docs/docs/index.md

 ## Executive Summary

 Recruitment Management System (RMS): a cloud-hosted web app to streamline job posting, applicant tracking, status updates, and role-based access.
-Built with React, FastAPI, and PostgreSQL (RDS), deployed via CI/CD on AWS, with secure JWT authentication and a scalable backend—foundation for a future AI ATS.
+Built with React, Django REST Framework, and PostgreSQL (RDS), deployed via CI/CD on AWS, with secure JWT authentication and a scalable backend—foundation for a future AI ATS.

 ## Purpose and Scope